jackiekirschner/customer_segmentation/README.md

 ### Interpretation
-Below is a qualitative interpretation of cluster features based on the means of each column.
+Below is a qualitative interpretation of cluster features based on the mean value of each column.
 Also added is column for cluster 'name' and size.

 | Cluster Name | Size  |Number of Visits | Social Referral | Device | Traffic Medium | Time of Day |
 | -- |:----:| ---:| ---:|----: |:----:| ---:|